odoo/documentation/content/applications/general/search.rst

       :align: center
       :alt: Grouping records on the Sales Analysis report

-You can also **custom groups** by using a wide selection of fields present on the model.
+You can **customize groups** by using a wide selection of fields present on the model.
 To do so, click :menuselection:`Group By --> Add Custom Group`, select a field, and click :guilabel:`Apply`.

 .. note::